wellcomecollection/docs/rfcs/013-release_deployment_tracking/README.md

 ## Background

-We run a lot of applications.
-People are regularly making changes and deploying new code.
-In order that we don't get confused about what code is deployed where we should track what is deployed where, by whom, and for what reason.
+We should track what code is deployed where, by whom and for what reason.
+This will give us a clear picture of the state of our deployments, which is useful for tracking the progress of bugfixes and new features.

 The build/release/deployment process can be described as follows: